asahicantu/az400/labs/Lab19.md

 ## Task 0: Associate your subscription with your project

-Navigate to the following URL <https://dev.azure.com> and login as asahi_cantuRCO1X@gdcs0.com and the password oXg3ekBnrnTTdfeO
+Navigate to the following URL <https://dev.azure.com> and login as [username] and the password [password]

 Click Start free.